 Let broth cool down a bit to room temperature.
-Discard celery & onion.
+Discard celery and onion.
 Refrigerate broth overnight.

 Add chicken bouillon and cans of chicken broth.
 Heat to almost a boil.

 Add a few pinches of saffron and nutmeg (optional).
-I also like to add some Hungarian paprika, dill, a bay leaf, a dash of onion powder, a dash of garlic powder, & a little celery seed.
+I also like to add some Hungarian paprika, dill, a bay leaf, a dash of onion powder, a dash of garlic powder, and a little celery seed.

-Once you are happy w/ the flavor, bring to a low boil & begin to prepare the rivels.
+Continue cooking and add some fresh parsley snipped in small flakes.
+Once you are happy with the flavor, bring to a low boil and begin to prepare the rivels.
 My favorite part of chicken corn soup!!!

 Once it is very well blended, drop by very teeny balls into the soup.
 (Make sure broth is boiling).
 I take a fork & just let the rival batter fall off.
 They are not supposed to be pretty, so don't worry about rolling them or making them uniform!
-They will be a mishmosh of yumminess.
-Don't make the mistake of getting lazy & making the rivals too large or they won't cook well.
+They will be a mishmash of yumminess.
+Don't make the mistake of getting lazy and making the rivals too large or they won't cook well.
 You can add some broken thin noodles instead if you want to skip this step.

 Continue stirring over boil for about 10/15 mins.
 The rivels should have a dough texture.
 I taste again, add more salt & pepper as needed, and another chicken bouillon, if necessary.
-Add fresh chopped parsley, stir & serve.

 ENJOY!!!
 This is everyone's favorite soup in Central PA!